Date : 21 June 2019 to 24 June 2019

 We’ll be staying in the centre of the lively, vibrant resort of Torquay at the Shearings Torbay Hotel.
 The Victorian resort is famous for its sandy beaches and many attractions as well as its shopping, restaurants and popular nightlife.

-The cost of the break is £114 per person for a standard room and half-board.
+The cost of the break is £114 per person for a standard room and half-board (no single rooms left).
 That’s for three nights and four days - so a bit of a bargain.
-A single room supplement of £15 applies (there’s a limited number of single rooms so you will need to book promptly).
 There are also some front-facing and Standard Plus rooms for a supplement of £21 per person.
-Limited secure car parking is available close by for £6 per day - otherwise there are several public car parks around the area.
+There is also an additional £10 fee for the coach which will take us to the walk start points.
+Limited secure car parking is available close by for £6 per day - we recommend you take up this offer.
+You may otherwise find it difficult to park close to the hotel in Torquay.

 Note: The hotel has an unheated swimming pool.